Adelaide Holocaust Museum and Andrew Steiner Education Centre: Galleries

 Shortly before its opening, the federal government announced A$2.5 million of funding for further development of the museum.

+The museum is temporarily closed for ongoing renovations, which are expected to be completed by spring 2025.
+A reopening date has not yet been set, as the museum team is currently recurating the newly renovated space.

 Targeting by neo-Nazis

 After a group of neo-Nazis had posted photographs of themselves giving fascist salutes outside the museum premises on social media, Minister for Multicultural Affairs Zoe Bettison said that there would be a Parliamentary inquiry into "neo-Nazi symbols, the activities of extremist groups, discrimination faced by targeted groups and the prohibition on symbols in other states".

 Fennescey House

 The heritage-listed Fennescey House was designed by architect Harrold Herbert (Herbert) Jory (20 March 1888 – 16 May 1966) in the Gothic Revival style, and built around 1940 as an education office for the Catholic Church.
 The building's name derives from its patrons, Mary and John Fennescey, who donated £20,000 towards its construction.
 The building is on the South Australian Heritage Register and is listed by the National Trust of South Australia (NTSA).